oceanprotocol-archive/OEPs/6/README.md

 * ***Synchronization***

-Also known as AND-Join which means cpmpining multiple or parallel threads of execution into a single thread.
+Also known as AND-Join which means combining multiple or parallel threads of execution into a single thread.

 * ***Execlusive Choice***